10 Actionable Tips for Setting Up a Trade Show Booth

 What to Use in a Trade Show Booth

-The promotional items (“swag”) that you choose to hand out at your booth will impact the way customers view your trade show presence.
+The promotional products (“swag”) that you choose to hand out at your booth will impact the way customers view your trade show presence.
 Giving away a free pen to everyone that walks by doesn’t really cut it anymore.
-Get items that you know will be as unique or high-quality as the product you’re actually offering.
-Consider things like speakers, wireless radios, power banks, or even personalized items like name plates or custom flags – all items your customers will use.
+Get items that you know will be as unique or high-quality as the product you’re offering.
+Consider things like die cut stickers, speakers, wireless radios, or even personalized items like name plates or custom flags – all items your customers will use.

 If all your competition has is brochures, and you show up with a fun game in your booth that’s industry-relevant, who do you think customers are going to flock to?
 Just make sure that your games are fun and attract positive attention to your booth – which means leaving the raffle cage and bingo cards at home.

-Surveys and quizzes work great, too – use them to test customers’ industry knowledge and reward them for answers they get right, or just poll them on things they think should be happening in the industry.
+Use surveys and quizzes to test customers’ industry knowledge and reward them for answers they get right or just poll them on things they think should be happening in the industry.
 People like to know that their voices are heard, and you’ll gain definite customer loyalty by showing that you’re listening.
 For more info on how contests can help your booth win out over others, check out SurveyAnywhere’s article on the subject.

 If you’re spending money to come to a trade show, hopefully you’ve got a product or a service that’s both valuable and unique.
-The people that pass by your booth on their way through the show are there to find something or someone interesting enough that they award their business to that company.
+The people that pass by your booth are there to find something or someone interesting enough that they award their business to that company.
 Why shouldn’t it be you?

-The best way to get customers interested in a product is to demonstrate its value.
+The best way to get customers interested in a product is to showcase it using portable trade show counters.
 Think of it like a mini-infomercial or sales pitch – what value do you offer the audience that your competitor doesn’t?
 If you can make it hands-on, that’s even better: the more involved your audience is, the better they’ll remember your booth.

-If you have a product that show attendees can physically touch, like a tablet or machine, that works best for interaction.
-However, if you offer an intangible product or service, such as a web program or tax service, it is best practice to showcase as much product information as you can using display items such as retractable banners or tension fabric displays.
+If you have a product that attendees can physically touch, like a tablet stand or machine, that works best for interaction.
+However, if you offer an intangible product or service, such as a web program or tax service, it is best practice to showcase as much product information as you can using display items such as retractable banners.

 After you set up your booth, walk around and meet some of the other exhibitors at the show.
 Learn what goods and services they offer.
 Not only will you be able to refer customers to them and they to you, but you’ll develop good business relationships that may last far longer than the individual leads each of you generate.

-5. Connect with Customers at Your Trade Show Booth.
+5. Connect with Customers with Trade Show Seating

 This is probably the most important part of making a booth that maximizes customer interaction.
-If you have a booth that your customers can stop at, make sure that there’s someone they can stop and talk to.
+If you have a booth that your customers can stop at, make sure that there’s someone they can sit and talk to.
+Branded trade show furniture is a great way to provide seating while still showcasing your brand.
 Listen to what your customers are telling you.
 Answer their questions.
-You might discover some industry insights.

 Above all, though, just strike up a conversation and ask the customer about their needs.
 So many customers just grab the freebie and bolt because they think they’ll have to listen to a long, drawn-out sales pitch, and you don’t want to be that guy.

-If your customer has bags and bags of information and freebies already, offer to send them an information packet or brochure at a later date – this ensures that your information has a chance to stand out and not get lost in the post-show crush.
+If your customer has bags and bags of information and freebies already, offer to send them an information packet or brochure later – this ensures that your information has a chance to stand out and not get lost in the post-show crush.

 If your show has a registration booth, see if you can get a list of the attendees.
 If not, set up a sheet at your booth for people to leave their name and email.
-This will let you email not only interested parties but also people who didn’t have time to take in all of your booth but still wanted to find out about you.
-One of the best ways to do this is to give away something small in exchange for their business card (pens work well here).
+This will let you email not only interested parties but also people who didn’t have time to take in all of your booth.
+One of the best ways to do this is to give away something small in exchange for their business card (pens and magnets work well here).

 Combine your social media presence with your in-person trade show presence — it’s a great way to achieve marketing success.
 By integrating social media into your trade show exhibit, you enhance your company’s presence with customers both near and far.
-Social media is also a great way to help fix the lack of media and audience coverage that many booths get — use social media to generate your own coverage.
+Social media is also a great way to help fix the lack of media and audience coverage that many booths get.
 Demonstrate your product using a video.
 Tag your social media posts with event-specific and otherwise relevant hashtags and keywords.
-Use Twitter and Facebook to connect with potential prospects and returning customers both during and well before the show starts.
+Use Twitter and Facebook to connect with potential prospects and loyal customers both during and before the show starts.

 The way you use social media after the trade show also matters.
-Not only should you follow up with your most valuable contacts and clients, but also make sure to nurture business relations with any of the new contacts you generate throughout the show.
+Not only should you follow up with your most valuable contacts and clients but also make sure to nurture business relations with any of the new contacts you generate throughout the show.
+You can also post fun pictures from the show to make your posts more eye-catching.

 Don’t discount blogging, either — writing up a blog post about the conversations you had, people you met, and booths you saw is a great informational resource for your clients, especially those who might not have been able to make it.